Archive

 Following is few more details regarding this application for the same.

-Step 1: after downloading, Rename CRM2011_WIPQueues_Upgrades_EXE.doc to CRM2011_WIPQueues_Upgrades_EXE.zip and extract the file.
+Step 1: after downloading CRM2011_WIPQueues_Upgrades_EXE.zip,extract the zip file.

 Step 2: after extracting run the CRM2011_WIPQueues_Upgrades.exe